Low Complexity Lookup Table Aided Soft Output Semidefinite Relaxation based Faster-than-Nyquist Signaling Detector: Low-complexity soft-output SDR based FTN detector

-In this section, we present a soft-output SDR based FTN detector, which has similar polynomial detection complexity order when compared to the hard-output SDR detector.
-The objective function in (\ref{mlse_problem}) can be rewritten as
+{ } In this section, we present a soft-output SDR-based FTN detector, which has a similar polynomial detection complexity order to the hard-output SDR detector.
+The objective function described in (\ref{mlse_problem}) can be reformulated as